visioninhope/foundationallm/docs/deployment/deployment-standard.md

         - Deploy the secret class provider to the gateway-system namespace
         - Deploy ingress-nginx
         - Deploy Ingress Configurations and External Services
+    - Generate host file entries for the deployed services on AKS that you can add to your host file or DNS server.

+13. Update your local `hosts` file with the entries from the generated host file.

 ## Connect and Test

+14. Visit the chat UI in your browser and send a message to verify the deployment.
+The message can be very simple like "Who are you?".
+The default agent should respond with a message explaining it's persona.